Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Understanding Foster Care in Virginia

 Foster care operates as a system for housing children who stay with temporary guardians because their families cannot ensure their safety.
-The Virginia foster care system strives to shield children through protective measures as it develops stable residence options that include family reunification and adoption or familial placement.
+The Virginia foster care system strives to shield children through protective measures as it develops stable residence options that include family reunification, adoption, or familial placement.

 Why Children Enter Foster Care